 This is the Automatic Shift Lock (ASL) or an Engine Start Operation Indicator symbol.
 When the ignition is on, ASL locks the shifter in neutral or park.
 The symbol of a shoe inside the typical circular brake symbol is a reminder that the brake must be stepped on to release the lock and shift the transmission into drive or reverse.

-The symbol of a shoe, boot or foot on or near a pedal is a reminder that the brake must be engaged to start a push button start car.
+The symbol of a shoe, boot or foot on or near a pedal is a reminder that the brake must be engaged to start a push button or keyless start car.
 The image may appear on an instrument panel or on the console near the shifter.
-With a start push button start vehicle, the indicator will appear on the instrument panel.
+With a start push button or keyless start vehicle, the indicator will appear on the instrument panel.

 A newer system, Predictive Efficiency Assist, also uses the image of a foot or shoe, but in green.
 It is NOT associated with shifting the vehicle.
 Be careful not to confuse the two.